autarch/intro-to-go-class/README.md

 Being able to browse the slides while doing the exercises will be very helpful, so I recommend getting this set up in advance.

-First, you'll need to clone this repo.
-Then in the checkout run the following two commands:
+First, you'll need to clone this repo:

     git clone https://github.com/autarch/intro-to-go-class
-    cd intro-to-go-class
-    git submodule init
-    git submodule update

 Next you'll need the present tool.
 Run this command to install it: